Love writing? Love travelling? Turn your passion into a career

 “I signed up to Rob’s course because I was a fan of his writing and wanted to learn from someone that was regularly getting published in major publications.
 Getting well-considered and instructive feedback was (and excuse the cliché here) absolutely priceless – I became a better writer because of it.
 I love writing at the intersection of adventure and culture and have been published in National Geographic Traveller, Lonely Planet, Get Lost and Outdoor.” shaunbusuttil.com

 Students have been published in every major newspaper and travel magazine in Australia plus many overseas.

 Do I need writing experience?

-The course assumes no prior writing experience.
+Not at all.
 All you need is a passion for travel and a desire to communicate that with others.

-Delivery: Modules are emailed as workbooks.
+Delivery: Modules are emailed as PDF workbooks.

 Duration: At your own pace – no deadline for completion.